Piottry/Sebastien/README.md

 # Sebastien
-The objective was to program the robot to perform a certain number of project.
+The objective was to program a robot car to perform a certain number of project.

 Equipment:
 -Arduino uno